aspose-total/Aspose.Total-Products/total/en/net/conversion/ps-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render PS to FODS" h2="Export PS File to FODS via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of APIs that enables developers to easily convert PS file to FODS within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of APIs provides a wide range of features and functionalities to help developers create powerful applications with minimal effort.

+The process of converting PS to FODS involves two steps.
+Firstly, Aspose.PDF for .NET can be used to export PS to XLSX.
+This API provides a wide range of features and functionalities to help developers create powerful applications with minimal effort.
+It allows developers to convert PS files to XLSX format with ease.
+It also provides support for various features such as text extraction, image extraction, page manipulation, and more.

+Once the PS file is converted to XLSX, Aspose.Cells for .NET Spreadsheet Programming API can be used to convert XLSX to FODS.
+This API provides a wide range of features and functionalities to help developers create powerful applications with minimal effort.
+It allows developers to convert XLSX files to FODS format with ease.
+It also provides support for various features such as data validation, formatting, charting, and more.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert PS file to FODS within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export PS to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to FODS.
+In conclusion, Aspose.Total for .NET is a comprehensive suite of APIs that enables developers to easily convert PS file to FODS within any .NET, C#, ASP.NET and VB.NET applications.
+It provides a wide range of features and functionalities to help developers create powerful applications with minimal effort.
+The process of converting PS to FODS involves two steps, namely, exporting PS to XLSX using Aspose.PDF for .NET and then converting XLSX to FODS using Aspose.Cells for .NET Spreadsheet Programming API.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}